-The management and franchise agreements for each of our hotels provide for the establishment of separate property improvement funds to cover, among other things, the cost of replacing and repairing furniture, fixtures and equipment at our hotels.
+The management and franchise agreements for each of our hotels provide for the establishment of separate property improvement funds to cover, among other things, the cost of replacing and repairing furniture, fixtures and equipment at our hotels and other routine capital expenditures.
 Contributions to the property improvement fund are calculated as a percentage of hotel revenues.
 In addition, we may be required to pay for the cost of certain additional improvements that are not permitted to be funded from the property improvement fund under the applicable management or franchise agreement.
-As of March 31, 2013, we have set aside \$50.9 million for capital projects in property improvement funds and lender-held escrows, which are included in restricted cash.
-We spent approximately \$13.9 million on capital improvements during the period from January 1, 2013 to March 31, 2013.
+As of June 30, 2013, we have set aside \$74.2 million for capital projects in property improvement funds and lender-held escrows, which are included in restricted cash.

 During 2013, we commenced or plan to commence approximately \$140 million of capital improvements, which will be funded from existing corporate cash and cash flows from hotel operations, as well as from existing reserves.
-Our significant projects for 2013 include the following:
+We spent approximately \$42.6 million on capital improvements during the period from January 1, 2013 to June 30, 2013.
+Our significant projects in the capital expenditure program include the following:

 - Lexington Hotel New York.
-In connection with executing the rebranding strategy at the Lexington Hotel, we are currently undertaking a comprehensive renovation of the hotel, including the lobby, corridors, guest rooms and guest bathrooms.
-The current estimated renovation cost is expected to be approximately \$45 million and be substantially complete during the third quarter of 2013. - Manhattan Courtyards.
-We are currently undertaking a \$12 million renovation of the guest rooms and guest bathrooms at the Courtyard Manhattan/Midtown East and Courtyard Manhattan/Fifth Avenue.
-The renovation scope at the Courtyard Manhattan/Midtown East also includes the public space and the addition of five new guest rooms.
-These renovations will be substantially complete during the second quarter of 2013. - Westin Washington D.C.
-We expect to commence a comprehensive \$16 million renovation during the fourth quarter of 2013 to reposition the hotel to capture higher-rated business, leisure and group customers.
-The renovation scope will include the guest rooms, corridors, meeting space and lobby. - Westin San Diego.
-We expect to commence a comprehensive \$14 million renovation beginning in the fourth quarter of 2013.
-The renovation scope will include the guest rooms, corridors, lobby, public areas, and meeting space. - Hilton Minneapolis.
-We expect to undertake a \$13 million renovation of the guest rooms, guest bathrooms and corridors at the hotel beginning in late 2013. - Hilton Boston Downtown.
-We expect to undertake a \$7 million renovation of the guest rooms, corridors, public areas, and meeting space in early 2014. - Hilton Burlington.
-We expect to undertake a \$6 million renovation of the corridors and guest rooms in early 2014.
+We made significant progress on the comprehensive renovation of the Lexington Hotel during the second quarter, essentially completing the hotel's public spaces and and returning approximately 365 renovated rooms to available inventory, with the balance of the rooms all under renovation.
+The remaining rooms will be substantially complete by the end of the third quarter and the hotel is now integrated with the Marriott reservation system.
+We will create 15 new rooms at the hotel by splitting several underutilized junior suites into two new rooms.
+After renovation, the hotel will have 725 guestrooms.
+The total estimated renovation cost is expected to be approximately \$46 million, after including the cost of the new rooms. - Manhattan Courtyards.
+We completed the renovation of the guest rooms, corridors and guest bathrooms at the Courtyard Manhattan/Midtown East and Courtyard Manhattan/Fifth Avenue.
+The renovation scope at the Courtyard Midtown East also included the public space and the addition of five new guest rooms. - Westin Washington D.C.
+A comprehensive \$16.5 million renovation is expected to start during the fourth quarter of 2013 and to be completed in early 2014.
+After renovation, the hotel will be well repositioned to regain market share and capture higher-rated business, leisure and group customers.
+The renovation scope will enhance every aspect of the guest experience, including the guest rooms, corridors, meeting space and the lobby.

+- Westin San Diego.
+A comprehensive \$14.5 million renovation is expected to start during the fourth quarter of 2013 and to be completed in early 2014.
+The renovation scope will include the guest rooms, corridors, lobby, public areas, and meeting space at the hotel. - Hilton Minneapolis: A \$13.0 million renovation of the guest rooms, guest bathrooms and corridors is expected to commence in late 2013. - Hilton Boston Downtown: A \$7.0 million renovation of the guest rooms, corridors, public areas, and meeting space at the hotel is expected to commence during the fourth quarter of 2013 and be completed in early 2014.
+We are also evaluating the feasibility of converting more than 20 of 66 current suites into additional rooms at the hotel. - Hilton Burlington: A \$6.0 million renovation of the corridors and guest rooms at the hotel is expected to commence during the fourth quarter of 2013 and be completed in early 2014.